robertlandreaux/weather-forecast/README.md

 Then run `bundle install` to install the required Ruby gems.

-To create the development and test, run:
+To create the development and test databases, run:
 `bin/rails db:create`
 `bin/rails db:migrate`

 If you want to populate your local environment with some sample locations, you can run:
 `bin/rails data:migrate`
-to run the data PopulateLocations migration in db/data/
+to run the data PopulateLocations data migration in db/data/.

-This project uses the [data_migrate gem](https://github.com/ilyakatz/data-migrate) to manage data migrations rather than including data migrations within schema migrations, which are located in db/primary and db/wf_logs

-This project stores all data in the primary database except for logs to the NWS API, which are stored in the wf_logs database.
+Those sample locations from the PopulateLocations data migration do not have latitude, longitude, and time_zone set.
+You can run `bin/rails runner lib/scripts/set_missing_nws_attributes.rb` to set those attributes.